 The use of unsigned or unencrypted JWTs is deprecated and not considered secure.
-For more information, refer to the Deprecated section of the Release Notes.
+For more information, refer to Deprecation.

 Configuration to encrypt the JWT.
 This property take precedence over JwtBuilderFilter.signature.

 '''

 {

 "encryption": {

 "secretId": secret-id,

 "algorithm": configuration expression<string>,

 "method": configuration expression<enumeration>

 }

 '''